 #4 WCAG 2.0 AA compliant for iOS: While this update only changed the look of our iOS solution, we’re very proud that MapsIndoors for iOS is now WCAG 2.0 AA compliant.

 WCAG stands for Web Content Accessibility Guidelines and they’re a set of recommendations for making web content more accessible.
 We want to make sure that MapsIndoors is easy to use for everyone and that’s why we’ve updated the iOS version so it meets the needs of people with impaired vision.

 It’s always been possible to choose between different color schemes in MapsIndoors but now the text in the map also changes with the iOS settings.
 So, if the user changes the text size in the iOS settings, the text in MapsIndoors changes too.

-#5 Public Data API: At MapsPeople we’re proud to work with very large companies around the world.
+#5 Integration API: At MapsPeople we’re proud to work with very large companies around the world.
 Companies that already have their own developers and their own content management system that they prefer to use.
-That’s why we spend the first half of 2018 developing a public data API that allows our customers to access their map and make changes through their own content management system.
+That’s why we spent the first half of 2018 developing an API that allows our customers to access their map and make changes through their own content management system.

-The Public Data API lets other systems interact with the MapsIndoors CMS so companies can use their own CMS to make changes in their MapsIndoors solution.
+The Integration API lets other systems interact with the MapsIndoors CMS so companies can use their own CMS to make changes in their MapsIndoors solution.
 The API also lets them draw data from the other systems they’re using, such as waiting times from a queue management systems.
-Read the documentation behind the Public Data API.
+Read the documentation behind the Integration Data API.

 If you want get up-to-date news about MapsIndoors updates and releases, go to our blog and sign up for our monthly newsletter.